Promotion and press

 - Logos: Use your event's unique TEDx logo.
 Never use the TED logo, and don't allow journalists to use it (in print or on video).
 Supply journalists with your customized TEDx logo.

 - Your event is a TEDx event – not TED: Don't say "TED is coming to [city name]."
 Don't say your event is "organized by TED," "sponsored by TED," or an "official TED event."
-TED staff should be the sole official spokespeople for TED and the program as a whole; any journalist seeking comment from TED should be routed through Melody Serafino and TED.
+TED staff should be the sole official spokespeople for TED and the program as a whole; any journalist seeking comment from TED should be routed through Melody Serafino at email@example.com.

-- Members of the press are not allowed to take pictures of or film/videotape your TEDx event.
-Instead, find one in-house photographer and share selections with the media.
+- Members of the press are not allowed to film or videotape your TEDx talks.
+Once talks are edited, you can share your selections with the media.